In the first quarter of 2020, PCC will release version 8.15 of our electronic charting and practice management software to all PCC users.

 In December and January, PCC applied several updates to your system to support COVID-19 vaccines.
 The PCC 8.15 software update includes further adjustments to improve COVID-19 vaccine support.
 Your practice can configure, order, administer, and track all available COVID-19 vaccines in PCC EHR.

-For a complete guide, read COVID-19 Vaccines in PCC EHR: Configure, Order, Administer, Track.
+For a complete guide, read COVID-19 Vaccines in PCC EHR: Configure, Order, Administer, and Track.

 Here’s a list of the related updates that arrived during the PCC 8.15 release cycle:

-CVX and MVX for Pfizer and Moderna Vaccines: An update to all practices added CVX codes 208 and 207, the new product codes for the Pfizer-BioNTech and Moderna COVID-19 vaccines.
-The MVX table was also updated to support Pfizer-BioNTech.
+CVX and MVX for Pfizer, Moderna, Janssen and AstraZeneca Vaccines: Mid-release updates to your system added CVX codes 208 and 207 for Pfizer-BioNTech and Moderna COVID-19 vaccines.
+PCC 8.15 adds CVX 212 and 210, for Janssen (J&J) and AstraZeneca.
+The MVX table is also updated to support new codes for Pfizer-BioNTech, Janssen, and AstraZeneca (PFR, JSN, and ASZ).

 Immunization Forecasting for Pfizer and Moderna COVID-19 Vaccines: PCC’s Immunization Forecasting partner, STC, updated the underlying schedule logic to support both the new Pfizer-BioNTech and Moderna mRNA vaccines, when identified by the 208 and 207 CVX codes.